-Modern reusable nappies are just as easy to use as their disposable alternatives.
+Modern reusable/washable nappies are just as easy to use as their disposable alternatives.

-To be honest, I feel a little bit guilty that we didn’t use reusable nappies straight away.
+To be honest, I feel a little bit guilty that we didn’t use washable nappies straight away.

 We thought that modern reusable nappies would be like the ones from our childhood, and they’re just not.
 They are totally different.
 We were also totally ignorant of the environmental implications of disposable nappies.